odoare/BiRR/readme.md

 A number of threads equal to the number of CPUs is employed for the impulse response calculation, which allows reasonable computation times (At most a few seconds for largest reverberation times on recent CPUs).

 *Important note:* the fact that some calculation time is necessary after each parameter change prevents parameter automation, as they cannot be updated in real time.
-Consequently, this plugin is static and cannot be used to move sounds in the virtual space.
+Consequently, this plugin cannot be used to move sounds in the virtual space.

 ## Future improvements